arras-energy/gridlabd-old/docs/Module/Powerflow/Pole.md

     double pole_stress[pu];
 ~~~

-Ratio of actual stress to critical stress.
+Ratio of actual (applied) moment to resisting moment (highest the pole can handle).
 When this reaches 1.0 or higher, the pole failes.

 ### `pole_stress_polynomial_a`